Have you heard the term 'content upgrades' bandied about among marketers? Not sure what they're all about or what exactly to do?

 Your easiest starting point for actually creating your content upgrade is to use part of our done-for-you courses.
 Many have pieces that are ideal as content upgrades.
 They’re already created, easy to share, and you can find something relevant to just about any topic.

-Using our ready-to-go content, you can put together content upgrades such as:
+Using our ready-to-go content, you can put together content upgrades

 - Short Reports